-The Mini ATX PSU comes out of the box with the watchdog and power management disabled.
+The Mini ATX PSU II - Cool comes out of the box with the watchdog and power management disabled.
+Additionally, Fan 0 and Fan 1 are set to 100% on.
 The various shut down and reboot delays are preset to handle most situations.

-However, in the event you wish to change or read any of the preset values, you can do so by accessing the registers on the Mini ATX PSU over I2C.
-Additionally, you can send commands to the Mini ATX PSU to perform some operations.
-This is how the shutdown and watchdog services communicate with the Mini ATX PSU.
+However, in the event you wish to change or read any of the preset values, you can do so by accessing the registers on the Mini ATX PSU II - Cool over I2C.
+Additionally, you can send commands to the Mini ATX PSU II - Cool to perform some operations.
+This is how the shutdown and watchdog services communicate with the Mini ATX PSU II - Cool.
 Example code is located at: https://github.com/tomtibbetts/ATX-Watchdog-for-Pi/tree/main/scripts/examples.